spacetelescope/drizzlepac/doc/source/mvmutilities.rst

 cutout images originating from multiple skycells where all the images were acquired with the same detector and using the same filter.
-The utility will also combine exposure-level cutout images from multiple skycells where the images were acquired with the same detector, using the same filter, and sharing the same ipppssoo.
+The utility will also combine exposure-level cutout images from multiple skycells where the images were acquired with the same detector, using the same filter, and sharing the same ipppssoo and created by user custom processing.
 Put more straightforwardly, the cutout images must have originated from the same MVM drizzled image which spanned the border between multiple skycells.
 Cutout images in the input list which do not adhere to these noted requirements will trigger a message of